 In keeping in compliance with the Drug-Free Schools and Communities Amendments of 1989 (Public Law 101-226), a "Drug Free Schools and Campuses" publication, the Williamson College drug prevention policy is provided to the campus community annually.
-Williamson College prohibits the manufacturing, possession, selling, purchasing or use of illegal drugs or alcohol on the college campus or as a part of any college-sponsored activity.
+Williamson College prohibits the manufacturing, possession, selling, purchasing of illegal drugs or alcohol on the college campus.
+The use of alcoholic beverages is prohibited on the college campus.
+Williamson College will allow the use and/or sale of alcoholic beverages in non-campus events, if and only if, beverages are provided by a sponsor of the event and in no way paid for by Williamson College.

 Students and employees in violation of the policy related to drugs or alcohol are required to participate in a prevention program or see a licensed counselor designated by the College with the intention of correcting the problem of the person at his or her own expense.
-The student or employee must meet weekly for a minimum of three months in the program, and receive a signature from the person who can verify participation in the activity.
+The student or employee must meet weekly for a minimum of three months in the program and receive a signature from the person who can verify participation in the activity.
 Following completion of the program, the student or employee will remain on a probationary period for three additional months.
 Refusal to effectively participate in the program or meet with a counselor will result in immediate dismissal as a student or employee of the College.